 How to Serve

-Borani banjan is traditionally served with a stuffed Afghan flatbread called bolani, but I’ve found it makes a wonderful meal eaten with Kabuli palaw (Afghan rice), a wild rice pilaf, or even plain basmati rice.
+Borani banjan is traditionally served with a stuffed Afghan flatbread called bolani, but I’ve found it makes a wonderful meal eaten with Kabuli Palaw (Afghan Rice), Wild Rice Pilaf, or even plain Cooked Basmati Rice.

 Below is a restaurant version of borani banjan that I ate at East Is East in Vancouver.
 (In the bowl on the right, just above the roti):